 - Enter the yoga room quietly and pick a space for your mat.

-- Get a blanket, block, and strap from the stereo stand. (optional but recommended)
+- Get a blanket, block, and strap from the prop stand (optional but recommended).

 Yoga room etiquette